jbinkley60/MezzmoArtworkChecker/README.txt

 v1.0.10

 - Added retry setting in the configuration file for IMDB.
-Previously the default would be to stop fecthing imags after 3 consecutive failures.
+Previously the default would be to stop fetching images after 3 consecutive failures.
 The new default is 5 retries and can be set as high as 10.

 v1.0.9